IMAX: Feature films shot on IMAX 70 mm film

 Two years later, Terrence Malick's The Tree of Life filmed select sequences using IMAX cameras, and often used natural light.
 The film used a mix of 35 mm film and standard 65 mm and the IMAX 15/70 mm format.
 The set of guidelines they fine-tuned for this film included an edict to achieve maximum resolution whenever possible.
 "We would have preferred to shoot the entire movie in IMAX," says the cinematographer of the film Emmanuel Lubezki.
 "When the 65 mm and IMAX scenes do appear in the movie, they give you a jolt.
 It's a feeling of enhancement and majesty.
 It's almost as if someone cleaned off the window you were looking through".
 However the film was not screened on any IMAX screen.

 After The Tree of Life, Brad Bird's Mission: Impossible – Ghost Protocol included 25 minutes of footage shot using IMAX cameras.
 Bird believed that using IMAX format would bring back "a level of showmanship" to the presentation of Hollywood films, which he believes the industry has lost due to its emphasis on screening films in multiplexes as opposed to grand theaters, and vetoing "first runs" in favor of wider initial releases.
 He also added that the IMAX format offered the viewer more immersion than digital 3D due to its brighter, higher quality image, which is projected on a larger screen, without the need for specialized 3D glasses.
 Ghost Protocol opened on December 16, 2011, in almost 500 IMAX venues worldwide a week before its wide release where it earned third place in the box office and $12 million.

 As with The Dark Knight, Christopher Nolan decided to film sequences of the sequel, The Dark Knight Rises, in 15/70 IMAX.
 Nolan elected not to film in 3D and stated that he intends to focus on improving image quality and scale using the IMAX format.
-In a then-Hollywood record, The Dark Knight Rises featured 72 minutes of footage shot in 70 mm IMAX (roughly 2.5 times that of The Dark Knight's 28 minutes, however, this record was later overtaken by another Nolan film, Dunkirk, which featured 79 minutes of IMAX) Because of the considerable noise IMAX cameras make, they used standard 35 mm cameras to shoot dialogue scenes, and dubbed dialogue in scenes shot with IMAX cameras.
+In a then-Hollywood record, The Dark Knight Rises featured 72 minutes of footage shot in 70 mm IMAX, the most ever for a feature film at the time at roughly 2.5 times that of The Dark Knight's 28 minutes.
+However due to the considerable noise IMAX cameras made, standard 35 mm cameras were still used to shoot dialogue scenes, as dialogue needed to be dubbed in scenes shot with IMAX cameras.
 Chairman and president of the IMAX Corporation, Greg Foster, stated that IMAX plans to run the film in its theaters for two months, despite only being contractually committed to run the film for two weeks in some theaters.